24.2: DNA Mutations, Damage, and Repair

 Base Loss

 AP sites can be formed by spontaneous depurination, but also occur as intermediates in base excision repair, the repair process described in section 25.2.5.
 If left unrepaired, AP sites can lead to mutation during semiconservative replication.
 They can cause replication fork stalling and are often bypassed by translesion synthesis, a process discussed in greater detail in Section 12.8.
-In E. coli, adenine is preferentially inserted across from AP sites, known as the "A rule".
+In E. coli, adenine is preferentially inserted opposite AP sites, a pattern known as the "A rule".
 The situation becomes more complex in higher eukaryotes, where different nucleotides exhibit preferences that vary depending on the organism and environmental conditions.

 Bulky Adduct Formation